epicnuss55/epics-extreme-survival/README.txt

 DD/MM/YYYY
 //CHANGELOGS

+14/03/2021
+- added proccessing and proccessed block states in lilypad filter system

 12/03/2021
 - tweaked the lilypad filter model a bit

 11/03/2021
-- added block for the lilypad filtration system [this](inspired by https://www.wateronline.com/doc/sun-activated-lilypads-remove-contaminants-without-chemicals-0001#:~:text=Each%20LilyPad%20can%20treat%201,founder%20and%20CEO%20of%20Puralytics.)
+- added block for the lilypad filtration system inspired by [this](https://www.wateronline.com/doc/sun-activated-lilypads-remove-contaminants-without-chemicals-0001#:~:text=Each%20LilyPad%20can%20treat%201,founder%20and%20CEO%20of%20Puralytics.)
 - added model for the lilypad filtration system (subject to change)
 - added ModBlock register